moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_instance_secrets.md

-# Metis Resources- Instance Secrets
+# Instance Secrets Metadata On Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Instance Secrest on Metis.
-To learn in detail about the Instance Secret as a  DataOS Resource, refer to this link.
+To learn in detail about the Instance Secret as a  DataOS Resource, refer to this <a href="/resources/">link</a>.

 </aside>

 Metis has integrated "Instance-Secret" as a "Resource" type entity for storing metadata related to the source for which it is created, and its current state within DataOS.
 On selecting **Instance-Secrets,** the following information will appear on the screen:

 ![isecrets.png](metis_resources_instance_secrets/isecrets.png)
+<figcaption align = "center"> List of Instance Secrets  </figcaption>

 ## Filter pane